brevzin/cpp_proposals/2996_reflection/reflection.md

 :::

 Since namespace aliases are now entities but their declarations are not definitions, add `$namespace-alias-definition$` to the list of declarations in paragraph 2, just before `$using-declaration$`.
-Also replace `$static_assert-declaration$` with `$vacuous-decalaration$`, which also encompasses consteval blocks:
+Also add `$consteval-block-declaration$`s to the list of declarations in paragraph 2:

 ::: std
 [2]{.pnum} Each entity declared by a `$declaration$` is also _defined_ by that declaration unless: